-JetPatch uses Windows Server Update Services (WSUS) for patching Windows endpoints.
-A few benefits with using WSUS:
+JetPatch integrates with Windows Server Update Services (WSUS) to manage Windows endpoint patching.
+Key benefits of using WSUS:

-- Can be extended in order to distribute patches for third-party applications like Chrome and Java.
+- Third-Party Patching: WSUS can be extended to distribute updates for applications like Chrome or Java.

 WSUS | Local CAB file | Direct to Windows Update Catalog | |